neuefische/da-welcome-package/README.md

 ### How to use the introductory guide presentation

 The introductory guide is provided as a HTML file.
-Download the file from GitHub and open it in a Browser.
-Now you can navigate through the slides, either by the navigation control on the bottom or by clicking on the Go-to-slide-buttons on the slides.
+You can use this [link here](https://neuefische.github.io/da-welcome-package/) to start directly with the presentation.
+Now you can navigate through the slides via the navigation control on the bottom and by clicking on the Go-to-slide-buttons on the slides.

-Either klick on this link or navigate to the introductory guide folder to download the zipped HTML file.
-You have to unzip the file before you can use it.
-Then open the file in your favorite browser in order to get started.